 * develop an understanding of the history of music.

 Music is taught through continuous provision areas and focused group activities in EYFS.
 Below you can download the skills covered in Reception.

 As a school we teach discrete lessons of music following the Music Express scheme of work.
 Music Express ensures that we provide the children with all of the skills they need to become good musicians.

-In Key Stage 1 we allow children to express sound using their voices as well as experimenting with a range of tuned and untuned musical instruments.
+In Key Stage 1 we encourage children to express sound using their voices as well as experimenting with a range of tuned and untuned musical instruments.

 In Key Stage 2 the children are taught to sing and play instruments with more control.
 They become more confident in composing music.
 They are made aware of the history of music as well as how it is composed.
 In Upper Key Stage 2 the children are taught how to use and understand musical notations.

 The skills that are taught can be found here.

 Although music is taught discretely, it is also integrated through lots of our curriculum.
 Songs and singing can be found in family services and festivals such as Harvest, Easter services and Christmas performances.
-As well as this, some Key Stage 2 children are taught brass.
+As well as this, some Key Stage 2 children are taught brass and guitar.